Gonomic/Genealogy-frontend/README.md

 ## Very much "Under Construction"!

-First steps for the web client have also already been made, but are until now contained in a private GIT repo.
-This repo will be made available public shortly.
-So if it seems that things are not complete by looking at this public repo, we'll, that's (partially) true at this moment :-).
+First steps for this Angular web client have also already been made, but are until now contained in a private GIT repo.
+The files in that private repo will be copiued to this public repo shortly.
+So if it seems that things are not complete by looking at this public repo, we'll, that's in general partially true and at this moment specifically true for this repo :-).
 So please bear with me!